Rizin Fighting Federation: 2018–present

 In 2018, it was announced that the main event for the traditional New Year's Eve card (Rizin 14) was going to be a boxing match between Floyd Mayweather Jr. and undefeated Japanese kickboxer Tenshin Nasukawa.
 The match ended up with Nasukawa knocked out two minutes into the first round.

 Rizin Trigger 1st, on November 11, 2021, would be Rizin's first event in which matches would take place inside a cage, instead of the traditional roped ring.
+Rizin CEO Nobuyuki Sakakibara said the change was intended in part to give Rizin fighters experience competing in a cage, as many fighters sought opportunities to compete overseas, where cages were more common.
+The TRIGGER series was subsequently established as a cage-based series, with TRIGGER 2nd held on February 23, 2022, and TRIGGER 3rd on April 16, 2022.

 In Summer 2022, Sakakibara would produce the Tenshin Nasukawa vs. Takeru PPV broadcast (known as "THE MATCH 2022"), with the broadcast using Rizin's on-air graphics and visual presentation.
 Mayweather would return to Rizin that September to co-promote (via The Money Team) and headline the inaugural Super Rizin card.

 On December 31, 2022, as the traditional New Year's Eve event, Rizin hosted a crossover Bellator vs Rizin card with Bellator MMA as part of Rizin 40.
 The card saw fighters from each promotion fight each other.
 The card saw Bellator MMA fighters Gadzhi Rabadanov, former champions A.J.
 McKee, Juan Archuleta and Kyoji Horiguchi, and current champion Patricio Freire, fighting against Rizin representatives Koji Takeda, Soo Chul Kim, Hiromasa Ougikubo and champions Kleber Koike Erbst and Roberto de Souza.
 All five Bellator representatives would win their matches in a clean sweep.
 During the event, former boxing world champion Manny Pacquiao made a public announcement that he had signed with Rizin for a boxing exhibition match against a yet-unannounced opponent.